sc-mitton/Ledget/README.md

 ## Dev Environment

-First clone the git repo:
+1. First clone the git repo:

 `git clone git@github.com:sc-mitton/Ledget.git`

+2. Create a CA authority for self signed SSL certificates

+Use the becomeCA.sh script to generate a CA. The CA will automatically be added to your keychain if you're on a mac.

+`mkdir certs`

+`cd ./scripts`

+`./becomeCA.sh ledgetCA`

+3. Create a key pair and SSL cert for both the front end and back end

+`./

+4. Add a .env.dev & .env.stripe.dev files to /ledgetapi

-Use docker compose to run the application in development mode:
+5. Use docker compose to run the application in development mode:

 `docker-compose up`